William H. Crawford: Minister to France

-In 1813, President James Madison appointed Crawford as the US minister to France during the waning years of Napoleon's First French Empire.
+In 1813, President James Madison appointed Crawford as the U.S. minister to France during the waning years of Napoleon's First French Empire.
 Crawford served until 1815, shortly after the end of the Napoleonic Wars.

 Cabinet

 Upon Crawford's return, Madison appointed him as Secretary of War on 1 August 1815.
 Crawford served more than a year in that post.
 He sought but narrowly failed to win the Democratic-Republican nomination for the 1816 presidential race.
 Madison appointed him Treasury Secretary on 22 October 1816.
 He remained in that post for the rest of Madison's term and both terms of President James Monroe, until 6 March 1825.
+While Treasury Secretary he initiated the Reform Bill of 1817.

 1824 election

 The Congressional Caucus nominated Crawford for the 1824 election.
-However, Crawford had suffered a stroke in 1823 as a result of a prescription given to him by his physician.
+However, Crawford suffered a stroke in 1823 as a result of a lobelia prescription given to him by his physician.
 The Democratic-Republican Party was now split, and one of the splinter groups nominated Crawford.
 Despite improved health and the support of former Presidents Madison and Thomas Jefferson, he finished third in the electoral vote, behind Senator and General Andrew Jackson, hero of the Battle of New Orleans, and Secretary of State John Quincy Adams.
 In the subsequent contingent election, the House elected Adams President.